Ivory/Gold Silk Coat

 Pattern or design used: Vogue 8607 (out of print)

-Posted on Nov 26th, 2012 in garment construction, fabric, tools & supplies, embellishments, reader's closet, art-to-wear, interfacing, vintage fabric, Coat, ruffles
+Posted on in garment construction, fabric, tools & supplies, embellishments, reader's closet, art-to-wear, interfacing, Coat, vintage fabric, ruffles